 Pfocus, in various versions, are DIY single focus solutions/variable diopters based on wide-angle adapters to help with adapting anamorphic projection lenses for shooting purposes.

-The general idea was so anyone is able to build a relatively cheap and fully usable focuser with the help of 3D printing and easily obtainable household items.
+The general idea was to enable anyone to build a relatively cheap and fully usable focuser with the help of 3D printing and easily obtainable household items.
 The first unit ever was the Pfocus; I dropped the the along the way as people didn't care for proper naming anyway.
 Pfocus is a terrible pun on my surname and the word focus.

 I was neither the first to use wide-angle converters for focusers, nor was I the first to 3D print them.
 But I do think I was the first to combine the two and make the files readily available to anyone.